XaviousD/xaviousd.github.io/_posts/2022-06-18-100-days-of-homelab-day-8.md

 Played around with Jekyll-Chirpy a bit and I\'ve got the image-gallery working with the /vault/ url.
 However the index.html file is being repleaced by a generic one that jekyll builds instead of the image-gallery one.
 It has somethign to do with the templates but I can\'t figure out how/where to modify these.

 For now i\'m putting this as a 3/4 complete.
-I'll come back to it at a later date.
+I\'ll come back to it at a later date.

 * **[COMPLETE]** Implement ggreer\'s gallery into the Jekyll-Chirpy theme.
 * **[COMPLETE]** Figure out how to add in a \'Image Vault\' Navigation Tab to the SideBar within Chirpy.